instantgis/hostinger-vps-infra/README.md

 - Triplit:
   - Triplit server/console Docker definitions live in their own repo(s) or folders.
   - `hostinger-vps-infra` is responsible for wiring them into the VPS stack (services in `docker-compose.yml` and routes in `caddy/Caddyfile`).
+  - TRIPLIT_JWT_SECRET is configured in this repo's .env on the VPS (see autoliftdb/docs/infrastructure/TRIPLIT-DEPLOYMENT.md for JWT secret and token generation details).

 Image names/tags for SAG and Triplit can initially be hard-coded in `docker-compose.yml` and later moved into `env/sag.env` if you prefer more configurability.